 All three of these are great travel rewards cards and can transfer Ultimate Rewards points to over a dozen hotel and airline partners on a 1:1 basis.
 You can find incredible deals with these transfer partners, such as booking an all-inclusive stay at the Hyatt Ziva Los Cabos for only 20,000 points per night for one to two people in a standard room.

 When booking flights, hotels, or other travel through the Chase Ultimate Rewards travel portal, the Sapphire Preferred and Ink Business Preferred points are worth 1.25 cents each.
 The Sapphire Reserve’s points are worth 1.50 cents each.
-For example, the 50,000 bonus points you receive with the Chase Ink Business Unlimited could be worth 50% more, up to $750, when you pair it with the Chase Sapphire Reserve.
+For example, the 75,000 bonus points you receive with the Chase Ink Business Unlimited could be worth 50% more when you pair it with the Chase Sapphire Reserve.

 What You Might Not Like